taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/PlayState Scripts/Gameplay Scripts.md

 #### Script events.

-Noting other particularities, Gameplay Scripting relies heavily on <b>Events</b>, which triggers callbacks and returns a struct of parameters, basically unclogging the parameter list of functions.<br>
+Noting other particularities, Gameplay Scripting relies heavily on **Events**, which triggers callbacks and returns a struct of parameters, basically unclogging the parameter list of functions.<br>
 Which means, handling a note hit looks something like this:
 ```hx
 function onNoteHit(event) {